Barbershop, hair salon or nail salon

 Tasks to do before submitting your license application

-You'll need to gather many items before you are ready to complete your application with the state.
+You will need to gather many items before you are ready to complete your application with the state.

 See how to schedule a Certificate of Occupancy inspection